nicholaswmin/generic-repo/README.md

 class User {
   constructor({ id_user, name }) {
-    // All subproperties of `props` will be persisteds this.props = { id_user, name }
+    // All subproperties of `props` will be persisted this.props = { id_user, name }

     // Everything else will not be persisted